Talk-Based Learning StrategiesGCSE students aged 15-16 in maroon sweatshirts engaged in lively discussions at desks in a talk-based learning activity

 TBLT Task Cycle

-Researchers (Prabhu, 1987; Nunan, 1989) champion its effectiveness.
-Willis (1996) showed how tasks boost language acquisition.
-Learners complete meaningful tasks to improve skills.
-TBLT builds a learner-centred, engaging classroom, following CLT ideas.
+Researchers (Prabhu, 1987; Nunan, 1989) support its effectiveness.
+Willis (1996) showed how tasks can improve language acquisition.
+Learners complete meaningful tasks so they can improve their skills.
+TBLT builds a learner-centred, engaging classroom that follows CLT ideas.

 Key Features of TBLT: